Content Index

-Laravel Sanctum is a package for authenticating single-page applications (SPAs) and mobile applications that we can use to protect the Rest API through required authentication; Laravel Sanctum and simple token-based APIs; remember that it is not as direct as adding a session, and this is because a Rest API is recommended to be stateless and this is where Laravel Sanctum comes into play.
+Laravel Sanctum is a package for authenticating single-page applications (SPAs) and mobile applications that we can use to protect the Rest API on Laravel through required authentication; Laravel Sanctum and simple token-based APIs; remember that it is not as direct as adding a session, and this is because a Rest API is recommended to be stateless and this is where Laravel Sanctum comes into play.
 It allows each user of your application to generate multiple API tokens for their account.
 Laravel Sanctum provides a lightweight authentication system for SPAs and simple APIs.

 Laravel Sanctum is wonderful for when we want to protect a Rest API created with Laravel either through tokens or a hybrid between sessions and cookies; before showing you how to perform the most traditional implementation, let's dive a bit into the subject and introduce what Sanctum is.